Node.js Request Path: DNS, TCP, libuv & Callbacks

 console.log(socket.pending);

-The outbound path also decides the address family before the kernel can build the socket call.
-IPv4 and IPv6 use different socket families below Node.
-A hostname can yield both, so Node may create different connection attempts for different families.
-An explicit numeric host skips DNS but still goes through route lookup and local endpoint selection.
+The address family is also chosen before the kernel can make the socket call.
+IPv4 and IPv6 use separate socket families below Node.
+A hostname can produce both, so Node may try candidate addresses from more than one family.
+A numeric host skips DNS, but it still goes through route lookup and local endpoint selection -

 net.connect(5432, '::1');